 Need challenging quant quizzes for the last few weeks of GMAT studying?

 The Atlantic GMAT Quant Review Quizzes are designed to put some polish on the end of your preparation or to give you a boost for a retake.
 I wrote these questions based on my experience having worked with this exam for the past ten+ years, solved every official question countless times, and taken ten official GMATs.
 These questions target concepts that I've noticed on Official GMATs that I haven't seen in released material.
-They are not copies of unreleased GMAT questions.
-Please do not think you can memorize these questions and improve your score.
-That said, I've distilled a decade of working with official GMAT questions into these quizzes and think they're pretty amazing for the final stretch or a GMAT retake.
+I've distilled a decade of working with official GMAT questions into these quizzes and think they're pretty amazing for the final stretch or a GMAT retake.

 Equally important are the explanations.
 Every question has an in depth video explanation.These are thought out, thorough, and aimed at orienting your GMAT thinking.

 Keep in mind that these quizzes are packed with tough questions so if you're scoring below a 40 on the quant: avoid for now.

 Why not a question bank?

 With GMAT tutoring we work with timed quizzes from day 1.
 Why not start working as you are going to work on your GMAT?
 Treating these as an event or a competition is a part of what makes them so effective.
 It's not about slogging through 1000 questions.
 It's about sharpening your test day skill and hopefully teaching you a few little things here and there.

 Why are these only 12 questions long?